redgeneLauren/HTMLcourse-sample/Content/Styles/Styles.facts.md

 1. Style

     - `HTML styles` is one of the most common attribute used in HTML.
-It adds style to HTML elements.
+The HTML style adds style to HTML elements.

     - In most HTML attributes, `HTML styles` appear as `name-value pairs` separated by an equal sign `=` and are written within the opening tag `<>` of an element, after the element's name.